klust/LUMI-EasyBuild-user-TAU/easybuild/easyconfigs/t/TAU/README.md

 -   In principle one needs to register and then download TAU, but from the Spack `package.py` file we see that a direct download is possible using the URL `https://www.cs.uoregon.edu/research/tau/tau_releases/tau-2.33.2.tar.gz`.

+-   As this package has already wants to write in the installation directory during the configure step, it needs a custom EasyBlock (similar procedure as for PDT).